Lucille Ball: Illness and death

 On April 18, 1989, Ball was admitted to Cedars-Sinai Medical Center in Los Angeles after experiencing chest pains.
 She was diagnosed with a dissecting aortic aneurysm near her heart and underwent a 7-hour surgery to repair her aorta and successfully install an aortic valve replacement.

 On Wednesday, April 26, while still in the hospital, Ball awoke with severe back pain, then lost consciousness and died at 5:47 a.m.
 PDT.
 Doctors determined that she had succumbed to a ruptured abdominal aortic aneurysm.
 They also learned the area of the aorta operated on the week prior had no bearing on the abdominal tear.

 Three memorial services were held for Ball.
 She was cremated, and the ashes were originally interred at Forest Lawn – Hollywood Hills Cemetery in Los Angeles, where her mother was also buried.
 In 2002, Ball's and her mother's remains were re-interred at the Hunt family plot at Lake View Cemetery in Jamestown, New York, in accordance with Ball's wishes to be buried near her mother.
-The remains of her brother, Fred Henry Ball, were also interred there in 2007.